bjzhang/open_log/log201701linaro.markdown

            473.astar:       2.19%         4.37%
        483.xalancbmk:      -4.10%        -2.46%

-       2.2  In our another test, we found that there are some downgrade of 64k compare with 4k with or without transhuge.
-I think it show that there is some shortage of 64k page size, and we need to find a better way to improve the overall performance instead of increasing the base page size.
+       2.2  In our another test, we found that there are some downgrade of 64k compare with 4k with or without THP.
+I think it show that there is some shortage of 64k of base page size, and we need to find a better way to improve the overall performance instead of increasing the base page size.
 As several distributions are already using 64k base pages, moving them to 4k pages with the continuous page hint should drastically improve performance in cases that are currently limited on the amount of memory, but ideally also keep the better performance in benchmarks that are limited by TLB misses.

                             4k with transtlb      64k(transtlb disable)  64k with transtlb  Mark
              400.perlbench:  1.59%                  2.38%                    2.38%